 While the M2EA has an RTK receiver, it is only configured with an NTRIP (Networked Transport of RTCM via Internet Protocol) service provider.

 The downside is that you will need an NTRIP subscription – some are free.
 But some require a paid subscription – and a stable internet connection to obtain the RTK corrections.
 It’s important to know that the M2EA is unsuitable for surveying when relying solely on the RTK.

 Since the M2EA is not equipped with DJI’s TimeSync system, the RTK of the M2EA only corrects the navigational GPS coordinates and not the geographic location of the photographs captured.

 If flights can only be carried out by relying on RTK, then the M300 RTK is the winner!
 If absolute accuracy is necessary from the flight, you should combine the M2EA RTK flights with Ground Control Points (GCPs).
-It is also worth noting that, unlike the M300 RTK, the M2EA is not compatible with DJI’s D2 RTK base station.
+It is also worth noting that, unlike the M300 RTK, the M2EA is incompatible with DJI’s D2 RTK base station.

 The M2EA is a very competitive drone for small/medium-sized sites.
-It fits professional drone pilots/entities needing a small, compact, and flexible drone to perform site inspections with both visual and thermal sensors.
+It fits professional drone pilots/entities needing a small, compact, and flexible drone to perform site inspections with visual and thermal sensors.